EHLM is the work of three organizers.

 Graduate Student Coordinators

 Charles is a Ph.D.
 Candidate in the Department of Political Science at the University of Michigan.
 His substantive research focuses on various aspects of repression and discrimination in comparative, American, and international politics.
-Methodologically, he is interested in research design and experiments.
-He has published work on these topics in the British Journal of Political Science, Conflict Management and Peace Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Political Research Quarterly, Political Analysis, Political Science Research and Methods, PS: Political Science & Politics, Research & Politics, and in several other interdisciplinary, sociology, and psychology journals.
+Methodologically, he is interested in research design, experiments, and using computational tools to better understand the social world.
+He has published work on these topics in the British Journal of Political Science, Conflict Management and Peace Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Political Research Quarterly, Political Analysis, Political Science Research and Methods, PS: Political Science & Politics, Research & Politics, State Politics & Policy Quarterly, and in several journals in other fields.
 He co-organizes the Virtual Workshop on Authoritarian Regimes.
 More information can be found at his website and on his Google scholar profile.

 Robert Mickey is Associate Professor in the Department of Political Science at the University of Michigan.
 He teaches and studies U.S. politics in historical (and occasionally cross-national) perspective.
 His core research interest is in the contemporary politics of American economic inequality, racial politics, and American political development.
 He has published a book, Paths Out of Dixie: The Democratization of Authoritarian Enclaves in America’s Deep South, 1944-1972, by Princeton University Press on these topics.
 His research has also been published in the Journal of Law and Politics and Studies in American Political Development, as well as in several other journals and edited volumes.
 More information can be found at this website.